 Master of Architecture students can take CM601 Current Practices in Construction Management and CM652 Advanced Project Delivery Systems as professional electives.
 Upon completion of the Master of Architecture Program, students can enroll in the Master of Construction Management program and have these courses count towards that program as well.
-For students in the IPAL track, they can have dual enrollment in both programs during the practicum year in both the Master of Architecture and Master of Construction Management programs.
+For students in the old IPAL track currently in teachout, they can have dual enrollment in both programs during the practicum year in both the Master of Architecture and Master of Construction Management programs.
 The tuition during this year will be billed at the Master of Construction Management rate.